Falconkira/DLNLP_assignment_23/README.md

 To run the code, install the requirments in the requirements.txt

-The Datasets file is empty.
+The Datasets file is empty as the assesment requirments.
 The original dataset is from the kaggle challange:https://www.kaggle.com/competitions/feedback-prize-effectiveness/data.
 Download the dataset from the link, and rename the folder to Datasets.
 Replace the Datasets folder in the repository to run the code.

 ## RUN